Whether you own an ecommerce store or shop at one yourself, chances are you’ve come face to face with shopping cart abandonment once or twice before.

 To adapt to this kind of user behaviour, you have to be sure to include multiple payment options, the opportunity to use a preferred credit card account, and as many other security features as possible to assure customers and earn their confidence.

-If your customers don’t feel comfortable using their digital wallets, can’t use the most popular payment methods, or need to provide a lot of extra information when filling out form fields, the odds of them abandoning their cart increase significantly.
+If your customers don’t feel comfortable using their digital wallets the odds of them abandoning their cart increase significantly.

-80% of all customers not only expect same-day delivery but are actually disappointed when they find this kind of expedited shipping as the standard isn’t available.
-61% of online customers even expect that their packages will be shipped out within 1 to 3 hours of placing their orders, too.
+61% of online customers even expect that their packages will be shipped out within 1 to 3 hours of placing their orders as well.

 The last thing a shopper wants to worry about is hitting your checkout page, going through the checkout process and giving their payment method and personal information, only to find out that it’s going to take them forever and a day to get their order.